kitewatermelon/kitewatermelon/README.md

 ## 🙋‍♂️ I am...
 - 🏫 Computer Engineering student at PKNU (🌊Busan, 🇰🇷South Korea)
 - 🔭 Undergraduate research student at Medical AI LAB
 - ⚾️ Passionate about baseball
+- 🤓 Internship in LAIT(UNIST) (2024.12-present)

 ## 💻 What I usally use...
 <div>